dipayan90/autoerroretry/README.md

 2. A SQS queue needs to be created on your AWS account.
 A queue url would be required.
 3. If Using Kafka as the underlying messaging apparatus, you would need the broker hosts information, topic name and the client group Id.
  Also indicate if in-case order in which the objects need to be retried should be in order or not.

-Sample Code
+4. The easiest way to get up and running is using a file based queuing system Tape ( https://github.com/square/tape ) Sample Code
 -------------